 I will try to eat two servings of

-sodas only at special times.
+sodas or fruit drinks only at special times.

 I will do my best to take care of my body through fun

 video games that I enjoy.
 I will spend only one to two hours each day—at the most— on these activities.
 I promise to respect out

 I will try to get 8 to 10 hours of

 help out in my community.
 I will give some of my time to help others, working with community groups or others that help people in need.
 These activities will make me feel better about myself and my community.

 When I feel angry stressed out, I will take a break and find helpful ways to deal with the stress, such as exercising, reading, writing in a journal or talking about my problem with a parent or friend.